ilg-physics-ucsb/physics6-manual/6AL/GoodLabPracticesII/MathLab2.md

 When it comes to a title, **don't** provide a title like "Distance vs Time."
 This is a bad title.
 This information can be determined from just looking at the axes.
 Your title should describe what is happening, e.g. "Distance Traveled by Car on Vacation Trip."

-Here is an example of a good plot.
-To make this plot we looked a few different "color" (wavelength) LED's and measured the voltage at which they turned on.
-We then used the Inverse Wavelength as the dependent variable and then the turn on voltage is the dependent variable.
+Below is an example of a good plot, which shows the relationship between a few different color (wavelength) LEDs and the measured voltage at which they turn on.
+The Inverse Wavelength is the independent variable and the Turn-on Voltage is the dependent variable.